TeamAIRE/RRNPP_detector/readme.md

 * Strictness levels:
   - QSSs with an unannotated propeptide preceded by a RBS_bin <= 13 are no longer included in the 'strict' output
-  - Filtering based on the genomic context has been disabled

 ### v1.0.0